 1) First of all, always build the maps in the following manner:

-2) As soon as you have each submap working perfectly, showing good tracking, define the service zone for each of them.
-It is possible to build the service zones earlier – in the first step, but, often, there is not yet a clear picture of all submaps and building service zones for them is simply not convenient.
+2) As soon as you have each submap working perfectly, and showing good tracking, define the service zone for each of them.
+It is possible to build the service zones earlier – in the first step, but, often, there is not yet a clear picture of all submaps, and building service zones for them is not convenient.

-In any case, service zones of each submap is a must for large indoor positioning systems or large maps, as described above.
-Without defining the service zones, the system may easily become confused with too many opinions about location of mobile beacons coming from different submaps and the system won’t know whom to trust.
-Service zones basically manually help the system with that.
+In any case, each submap’s service zones are a must for large indoor positioning systems or large maps, as described above.
+Without defining the service zones, the system may easily become confused with too many opinions about the location of mobile beacons coming from different submaps, and the system won’t know whom to trust.
+Service zones manually help the system with that.

 Build the handover zones properly.
 The example above is good with that, as far as we can see.
-Service zones defined and the handover zones are good.
+Service zones are defined, and the handover zones are good.

-3) Switch off the Realtime Player, when you just build the map of beacons.
-The Realtime Player makes tracking visually smooth and eliminates small jumps or omissions, but it works very well when the track is already smooth and good enough.
-At the beginning, it is better to use the raw location data and to see the problematic area clearly – before they are smoothed out with the Player.
+3) Switch off the Realtime Player when you build the map of beacons.
+The Realtime Player makes tracking visually smooth and eliminates small jumps or omissions, but it works well when the track is already smooth and good enough.
+In the beginning, it is better to use the raw location data and to see the problematic area clearly – before they are smoothed out with the Player.

-The recommended and the easiest way to align submaps into a map is to do the following:
+The recommended and easiest way to align submaps into a map is to do the following:

-It is possible to do the same just with one mobile beacon, but it takes more time, because with one mobile beacon you can align in one point perfectly, but the submaps may be not aligned with the angle.
-Thus, you have to move to another point in the handover zone and check there.
+It is possible to do the same just with one mobile beacon, but it takes more time because, with one mobile beacon, you can perfectly align in one point, but the submaps may not align with the angle.
+Thus, you must move to another point in the handover zone and check there.
 If jumping, the submaps are not aligned yet.
 The procedure must be repeated.
-However, while aligning the second point, it is very easy to shift the first one, i.e. it is an itterative process.
-Using two hedges at once make it much easier.
+However, while aligning the second point, it is easy to shift the first one, i.e., it is an iterative process.
+Using two hedges at once makes it much more manageable.

 It is possible to do the same without M1/M2 at all.
-But it requires then the hedge is moving all the time between the submaps: entering the handover zone and leaving it.
-The submaps must be moved so that there will be no jumps between the submaps, when the hedge is moving into the handover zone and out.
+But it requires the hedge to move all the time between the submaps: entering the handover zone and leaving it.
+The submaps must be moved so that there will be no jumps between the submaps when the hedge moves into the handover zone and out.